Brad Friedel: New England Revolution

+Administrative career

+Friedel was appointed Advisor to the Board of Directors at Turkish Süper Lig club Beşiktaş on June 7, 2024, a position that lasted until November of the same year.

 Personal life

-Though raised in the midwestern state of Ohio, Friedel developed a slight English accent after having lived in the north of that country for more than a decade.
-"The English don't think I have an accent at all.
+Though raised in the midwestern state of Ohio, Friedel developed a slight English accent.
+In 2008, having lived in England for over a decade, he said "The English don't think I have an accent at all.
 They think I sound American.
 And Americans think I sound English.
 I think I'm caught in the middle."

 Friedel is a fan of the NFL's Cleveland Browns, which former Aston Villa Chairman Randy Lerner owned until August 2012.

 Friedel also names former American international goalkeeper Tim Harris as his all-time soccer hero.
 Friedel credits Harris as "the person who started my journey."

 In 2007, Friedel launched a non-profit soccer academy in Lorain, Ohio, at a cost of approximately $10 million, providing coaching on a full-tuition scholarship basis to youths aged 12 and older.
 Premier Soccer Academy had difficulty retaining and obtaining corporate sponsorship after the 2008 financial crisis, however, and closed in 2011.
 In January of that year, Friedel filed for bankruptcy protection in the United Kingdom as a result of debts arising from the academy.